dd32/td-gh-ex/readme.txt

 Ability to use the Archy theme in your site.

 == Upgrade Notice ==

+= v1.6 =
+We checked theme for WordPress 3.9.1.
+We fixed bugs in script.js.

 = v1.5 =
 We updated all functionality for wordpress 3.9.
 We fixed a bug for the search form in the sidebar and in the search template.